Poya-Faraji/Password-Generator/README.md

 * option to create without complex symbols
 * generate completely random using your custom characters
 * has HELP menu to help users out during the process
-* Also history to see your randomly created password creatios
+* Also history to see your randomly created password creations

 <h2>To use this on windows you need to download and install Python from:</h2>